unrealwork/atsd-use-cases/USMortality/README.md

 | mr8w-325u   | 2016-07-30T00:00:00.000Z  | 12.0       | Boston         | 1                | MA              | mr8w-325u   | 2016-07-30T00:00:00.000Z  | 120.0      | Boston         | 1                | MA             |
 ```

 The below query is the same as the first one we looked at, with the only difference being tags here are explicitly specified.
+Read more about [series tags here](https://github.com/axibase/atsd-docs/tree/master/api/sql#series-tag-columns).

 ```sql
 SELECT datetime, value, tags.city, tags.state, tags.region